-- 2. Enter your username and the password which you created for this account once you are fully registered.
+- 1. Visit the UCC Online website at https://ucconline.ucc.edu.jm - 2.
+Enter your username and the password which you created for this account once you are fully registered.
 Students will get access on the first Monday of the semester once they are fully registered during the registration period.
 If you register during the ADD/DROP period (this is considered LATE REGISTRATION), allow for 24-48 business hours for enrolment to UCC Online. - 3.
 After you have successfully logged into the UCC Online website, you will be required to complete the mandatory Prep Session (including a short quiz) after which you will be enrolled to your online classes. - 4.
 The list of courses for which you are enrolled will appear under your profile.